 Experimental Media Arts

 Our painting courses take place in two large studios adjacent to the roof garden of the McMurtry Building.
 Introductory courses address basic techniques, materials, and vocabulary of painting in oils.
 Subject matter may include still-life, landscape, and the figure, with an emphasis on painting from life.
 Advanced courses introduce a broader range of pictorial strategies, narratives, cultural, and personal implications.
-The studios are well equipped with large easels, tabourets, storage, and good natural lighting.
+The studios are well equipped with large easels, tabourets, storage, and natural lighting.
 There are portable easels for painting outdoors.

-The Sculpture Area consists of approximately 8000 sq. ft. of workspaces including a woodshop, mold room, metal shop, welding, spray booth, installation room, and an outdoor sculpture yard.
+The Sculpture Area consists of approximately 8000 sq. ft. of workspaces including a woodshop, mold room, metal shop, welding, spray booth, installation room, and outdoor sculpture yard.
 The Sculpture Lab welcomes a broad range of approaches with objects, installation, performance, collaborative, and public art.
-In sculpture, any material and idea imaginable can be realized.
+In sculpture, any material and idea can be realized.